Efficient gradient-based methods for bilevel learning via recycling Krylov subspaces: Defining and computing the recycle space for bilevel optimization

 \subsection{Acknowledging the bilevel setting}

 In the bilevel setting, we are interested in the hypergradient

-where $\jacadj:= - (\deriv_{\theta x}\llfun(\reconp,\theta))^T\in\real^{p\times n}.$ In practice we first approximate $w_\star = H^{-1}g$ and then perform a premultiplication by $\jacadj.$ The recycling strategies outlined in Section~\ref{subsec:existing-recycle-strats} use vectors related to a projected approximation of $H^{-1}$ and so are oblivious to such a premultiplication to the determined solution.
-To acknowledge the bilevel setting, we propose to approximate $\jacadj H^{-1}$ over the column-space of a full-rank matrix $W\in\real^{n\times t}$ by using the Generalized Singular Value Decomposition (GSVD) \cite{bjorck1990lsm,genehgolub2013mc,vanloan1976gsv}, which provides a simultaneous diagonalisation of a pair of matrices:
+where $\jacadj:= - (\deriv_{\theta x}\llfun(\reconp,\theta))^T\in\real^{p\times n}.$ In practice we first approximate $w_\star = H^{-1}g$ and then perform a premultiplication by $\jacadj.$ The recycling strategies outlined in Section~\ref{subsec:existing-recycle-strats} use vectors related to projected approximations of $H^{-1}$ and so are oblivious to the premultiplication applied to the determined solution.
+To acknowledge the bilevel setting, we propose to approximate $\jacadj H^{-1}$ over the column-space of a full-rank matrix $W\in\real^{n\times t}$ by using the Generalized Singular Value Decomposition (GSVD) \cite{bjorck1990lsm,genehgolub2013mc,vanloan1976gsv}, which provides a simultaneous as defined in the following statement.

 \begin{theorem}[GSVD] Let $\tilde H\in\real^{t\times t}$ be invertible and $\tilde \jacadj\in\real^{p\times t}$ with $p\geq t.$ There exist orthogonal $V_{\tilde \jacadj} \in\real^{p\times p}$ and $V_{\tilde H}\in\real^{t\times t}$ and invertible $X\in\real^{t\times t}$ such that